 How much is the course?

-The Foundation and Advanced courses cost £1375 per student.
+- The Foundation and Advanced courses cost £1395 per student.
 The Part Two costs £1000 per student.
 We require a £250 deposit to secure your place.
-This deposit is not refundable.
+This deposit is non refundable.

-The balance of the course fee must be paid by 1 March 2018 (for the April/August courses) or 1 April 2018 (for the June/October courses).
+- The balance of the course fee must be paid by 3rd March 2020 (for the April/August courses) or 22nd April 2020 (for the May/October courses).
 No fees can be refunded after the due date.

-Membership of the APDT,UK Students’ lending library will start once we confirm your place on the course.
+- Membership of the Association Students’ lending library will start once we confirm your place on the course.

-Do you offer a discount to APDT, UK members or their Assistants?
+Do you offer a discount to Association members or their Assistants?

 Yes.
-If you are a member of APDT, UK you will receive £250 discount off the Advanced course.
+If you are a member of Association you will receive £250 discount off the Advanced course.
 If you are Assisting a member (for at least three months) you will be entitled to a discount of £250 off the Foundation or Advanced course fee.
-There are no discounts available for the Part Two as we have already taken the discount off for everybody.
+There are no discounts available for the Part Two as we have already discounted the cost for everybody.

 Can I pay for the course in instalments?

-Once you have paid your deposit, if you would prefer to pay the balance in three stages that will be fine, but all fees must be paid by 1 March 2018 for the for the first Foundation course, or the Advanced or 1 April 2017 for the second Foundation course or the Part Two .
+Once you have paid your £250 deposit, if you would prefer to pay the balance in stages that will be fine, but all fees must be paid by 3rd March 2020 for the for the first Foundation course, or the Advanced or 22nd April 2020 for the second Foundation course or the Part Two .
 Please remember that no money can be refunded after the due dates.

 I do not have a UK Bank account - how can I pay?

-You can pay by bank transfer in £ sterling (please contact us - details are on the application form - for payment details) or you can send a sterling bankers draft.
+You can pay by bank transfer in £ sterling (please contact us - firstname.lastname@example.org - for payment details) or you can send a sterling bankers draft.
 Sorry, we cannot accept payment in Euros or other currency.

 How will I know I have been accepted?

-When we receive your deposit, and completed/signed application form, we will e-mail you a confirmation of your place.
-If all places have been taken we will contact you to see if you would like to go on a waiting list.
+When we receive your deposit and online application form we will e-mail you a confirmation of your place.
+If all places have been reserved please let us know if you would like to go on a waiting list.

-I have another question.
-What should I do?
+I have another question, who do I ask?